rkwitt/teaching/WS1718/IP/PS/README.md

 (see below).
 For a positive grade, you need to have more than 50% of all possible points.
 The grades are then distributed linearly up to the max. number of achievable points (excluding the bonus points).

+*All* group members will get the same grade, except for cases where it is obvious that group members did not participate to the required extent.

 ## What happens in the PS?